-- On the main screen, click the Configure button (No. 14, Figure 1-2), click Advanced Video Analysis, and select Crowd Detection Setting. - 2.
+- 1. Click the Configure button (No. 14, Figure 1-2), click Advanced Video Analysis, and select Crowd Detection Setting. - 2.
 Select the desired camera(s) to be configured, and click Configure.
 This dialog box appears.

 - 3. Select a camera from the Camera Selection drop-down list. - 4.
 By default the whole camera view is set to be the alarm region.
 Click the button to clear the default setting.
 Click the button to freely draw the alarm region.
 To cancel the previously drawn area, click the button. - 5.
-Select Ratio of Changes in the defined alarm region to activate the alarm.
+Select Ratio of Changes.
+When the selected ratio of changes in the defined alarm region is detected, the alarm will be activated.
 The smaller the ratio of changes, the more sensitive the system is for changes in the camera view. - 6.
 Specify Tolerance Time of Alarm in seconds that allows a crowd to stay before an alarm condition is activated.

-- Every time when the system detects changes in the background image, you will be prompted for alert.
+- 7. Every time when the system detects changes in the background image, you will be prompted for alert.
 If you want to close the prompt, select Hide Reference Image Setup Dialog. - 8.
-In the Options section, configure these settings: - Embed Alarm Region into Recorded Video: This option will contain the flashing alert boxes in the recorded files so that you can easily spot suspicious events during playback.
+In the Options section, you can optionally configure these settings: - Automatically Disable Alarm: Stops all types of triggered alerts, including computer alarm, flashing boxes and output module after the specified duration.
+Disabling the alerts will not disable alert settings and the detection in progress - Embed Alarm Region into Recorded Video: This option will contain the flashing alert boxes in the recorded files so that you can easily spot suspicious events during playback.
 Note that if you are used to searching suspicious events with Object Search, do not enable this option.
-These flashing boxes can cause false alarms. - Skip Instant Light Change: Select this option if your scene has the condition of sudden light changes. - Invoke Alarm: Enables the computer alarm when an assemblage is detected.
+These flashing boxes can cause false alarms. - Skip Instant Light Change: Ignores sudden illumination changes and avoids false alarms.
+For example, light switches can cause illumination changes suddenly.
+With the option selected, the system will ignore significant illumination changes without triggering the alarm and continue monitoring.
+See the Note below for possible risk. - Invoke Alarm: Enables the computer alarm when an assemblage is detected.
 Click the [...] button next to the option to assign a .wav sound file. - Output Module: Activates the output device when an assemblage is detected.
 Click the [...] button next to the option to assign an installed output module and a pin number. - Never Recycle: Enables the system not to recycle the event files of crowd detection. - You can click Test to test your settings.
 If an assemblage cannot be detected, decrease Ratio of Changes to increase the system sensitivity for detection. - 10.
-Click OK to apply the settings, and start monitoring to run the application.
+To activate the function at certain times only, click the Schedule button and select Active Schedule.
+For details, see Video Analysis Schedule later in this chapter. - 11.
+Click OK to apply the settings. - 12.
+Start monitoring to run the application.